AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Method

 We observe that in the process of comprehending the world, humans integrate information from multiple modalities, such as hearing, touch, smell, and vision.
 The concepts formed through the parsing of these modalities ultimately converge in language.
 Humans engage in associating, reasoning, and expressive behaviours through language.
 In other words, language precisely encodes human perception and understanding of the world, providing clear definitions and meanings to abstract concepts from each modality.

-Inspired by our observation, to balance cohesion and autonomy among multiple modalities, we introduce the fundamental principle of \textbf{L}anguage \textbf{a}s \textbf{R}eference \textbf{F}ramework (LaRF).
+Inspired by our observation, we introduce the fundamental principle of \textbf{L}anguage \textbf{a}s \textbf{R}eference \textbf{F}ramework (LaRF) to balance cohesion and autonomy among multiple modalities.

 In terms of the cohesion of multimodalities, the high heterogeneity between multiple spatio-temporal modalities is a major challenge, while the LaRF principle defines the alignment anchor between multimodalities as language explicitly.
 As shown in Figure \ref{fig:tokenRepresentation}, we observe that language is encoded by tokens and their contexts, and this structure can be extended to most spatio-temporal modalities.
 Therefore, we can align highly heterogeneous spatio-temporal modalities to language modalities in structure and semantics, enabling multimodal interpretation in the unified representation space of language.
-In addition, the important guiding role of natural language prompts is also one of the reasons why the LaRF principle can achieve cohesion among modalities.
+Additionally, the pivotal role of natural language prompts is a key factor in the LaRF principle’s ability to achieve cohesion across modalities.

 In contrast, we can independently encode multiple spatio-temporal modalities into token sequences under their respective prior assumptions, so the LaRF principle does not lead to the loss of modal autonomy.
 More importantly, LaRF is not dependent on specific modalities; therefore, theoretically, as long as token representations of modalities can be obtained, the multimodal model guided by LaRF can be extended to arbitrary modalities.